dmbarbour/wikilon/docs/AboutABC.md

          or terminates text with tilde (126)
         ~

 If anything other than space or `~` follows LF, the ABC stream is in error.
 There are no escape characters except for SP to escape a preceding LF.
-Semantically, text encodes a list `µL.((element*L)+1)` of small integers in the range 0..1114111 with some constraints to simplify processing of ABC in arbitrary contexts:
+Semantically, text encodes a list `μText.((codepoint*Text)+1)`.
+Codepoints are small integers in the range 0..1114111 with an additional constraint to simplify rendering, editing, and processing of embedded texts through other systems:

 * no control characters (C0, C1, DEL) except LF
 * no surrogate codepoints (U+D800..U+DFFF)
 * no replacement character (U+FFFD)

-*NOTE:* ABC's representation of text and binaries is simplistic.
-Real text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
-However, ABC's representation of text is sufficient for its intended role: identifiers, embedded DSLs, etc.
+Proper text manipulation demands precise knowledge of the characters (ligatures, combining marks, etc.), and benefits from a more sophisticated representation than a flat list of numbers.
+However, ABC's simple representation of text is sufficient for its intended role: identifiers, embedded DSLs, etc.

 ### Identity